ENG517/Procedure/morrisb/Morris-Sharing-Screen-in-Teams.md

 2. Open an existing meeting link or create a Teams meeting

 **Note:** To create a Teams meeting to test this process:
-a.
 Open your Microsoft Outlook Calendar and select New meeting.

 3. Once the meeting is active, find the button located at the right hand side of the screen that shows a square with an upward facing arrow.